temporal-community/miab-build-invincible-apps-python/README.md

 **Audience Takeaway**: The Temporal Service itself is durable.

 1. Explain to the audience that a Durable Timer will fire regardless if a Worker is available:
-    > "You've seen the Worker crash, you've seen the network fail.
+    > "You've seen the Worker become unavailable, you've seen the network fail.
 But what if Temporal fails? "
 2. Enter an audience members name in the text field **Enter your name** in the web application.
 3. Press the **Show Demo Options** link on the page.
 4. In the **Sleep Duration (seconds)** section of the form, provide **10** in the **Number of Seconds** field and press the **Get Greeting** button.